zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

       * Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller Kubernetes pods
       * Create Arc Data Controller config file (*control.json*) to setup the use of the Storage Class and Kubernetes LoadBalancer service
       * Deploy the Arc Data Controller **"Directly Connected" mode** using the *TF_VAR* variables values
+      * Execute a secondary *SQLConnectivity* script which will configure the SQL MI instance and download and install the sample Adventureworks database
       * Unregister the logon script Windows schedule task so it will not run after first login

 ## Deployment

-As mentioned, the Terraform plan will deploy a GKE cluster, the Azure Arc Data Controller on that cluster and a Windows Server 2019 Client GCP compute instance.
+As mentioned, the Terraform plan will deploy a GKE cluster, the Azure Arc Data Controller on that cluster, a SQL Managed Instance with sample database, and a Windows Server 2019 Client GCP compute instance.

 * Before running the Terraform plan, edit the below *TF_VAR* values and export it (simply copy/paste it after you finished edit these).
 An example *TF_VAR* shell script file is located [here](https://github.com/microsoft/azure_arc/blob/main/azure_arc_data_jumpstart/gke/dc_vanilla/terraform/example/TF_VAR_example.sh)